mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

     item_type: lecture
     start_time: '12:00'
     duration: 45
+  - title: Lunch
+    description: Break for Lunch
+    item_type: break
+    start_time: '12:45'
+    duration: 45
+  - title: 'EXERCISE: Tweaking trees in the right places'
+    description: We've covered the various trees in an ember-cli build, and means of customizing them.
+You'll be provided with some broccoli plugins, which you must insert into the build in the right places.
+Some of these will operate on the trees while JS and CSS remain in individual files, and some will need to operate on the concatenated and minified production assets.
+    item_type: exercise
+    start_time: '13:30'
+    duration: 30
+  - title: Anatomy of EmberApp and EmberAddon
+    description: "`ember-cli-build.js` and `index.js` are the main focus of the ember-cli public API surface.
+We'll overview the various hooks, member data and other capabilities available to you when working with these files, and the important objects contained therein."
+    item_type: lecture
+    start_time: '14:00'
+    duration: 30
 - title: Codegen & Commands
   description: |-
     Ember-cli's blueprints and command features are incredibly powerful, and are tremendously under-utilized in the ember community.
 In this unit, we'll explore: